louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

       - Maintained data integrity by ensuring all required fields are properly set
     - This completes the first phase of inventory data synchronization, establishing the foundation for inventory tracking

+20. **Storage Location Assignment Issue Identified**:
+    - Discovered a critical issue with product storage and box locations:
+      - All 3,003 product storage entries in the database have boxes without assigned storage locations
+      - This explains why API calls to find products by storage location return no results
+      - Confirmed through database analysis that 32 boxes containing products have null storage_location_id values
+      - Verified that there are 923 available storage locations in the system that could be assigned to these boxes
+    - Conducted thorough investigation:
+      - Created diagnostic scripts to analyze the database state (check_storage_locations.py, check_db.py, check_boxes.py)
+      - Confirmed that the issue is not with the API endpoints but with the underlying data structure
+      - Verified that the products_by_location function in inventory/urls.py works correctly but finds no products due to missing location assignments
+      - Analyzed the box data structure and confirmed that storage_location_id is nullable, allowing boxes without locations
+    - This issue affects all inventory operations that rely on location-based queries, including:
+      - Product location lookup
+      - Inventory reports by location
+      - Picking operations that use location information
+      - Warehouse space optimization

+21. **ProductStorage Synchronization Configuration Fix**:
+    - Identified and fixed issues with the ProductStorage synchronization configuration:
+      - Fixed the source configuration in the inventory_sync.yaml file to properly specify the source type and extractor class
+      - Updated the transformer class reference to use the correct ProductStorageTransformer from product_storage.py
+      - Ran the setup_inventory_sync command to update the configuration in the database
+      - Verified that the configuration changes were properly applied
+    - Successfully ran the complete ProductStorage sync with the fixed configuration:
+      - Processed all 3,119 records from the Artikel_Lagerorte table
+      - Successfully transformed and loaded 3,003 product storage records
+      - Properly skipped 116 records with missing or invalid product identifiers
+      - Completed the sync in approximately 8.5 minutes with zero failures
+    - Verified the synchronized data in the database:
+      - Confirmed that all 3,003 records were properly created in the ProductStorage table
+      - Verified that products are correctly linked to box slots
+      - Identified that only 5 records have non-zero quantities
+      - Confirmed that products are distributed across 32 unique box slots

 ## Next Steps
 1. **Fix Box Type Synchronization Issues**:
    - Analyze all unique box types in legacy data